doeixd/Open-Commerce-Standard/README.md

 ## Key Features

 *   **Universal Commerce Model:** A single, elegant model handles **physical goods**, **digital goods/services**, and **in-store pickup** using a simple `fulfillmentType` flag.
+*   **Flexible Checkout Flows:** OCS supports both stateful, multi-step shopping carts for complex journeys and stateless, "Buy Now" checkouts for simple, one-click purchases.
+This is enabled by the discoverable `dev.ocs.order.direct@1.0` capability, allowing clients to provide the optimal user experience for any scenario.
 *   **Dynamic Capability Discovery:** The `GET /capabilities` endpoint allows a client to understand a server's full feature set, enabling truly adaptive applications.
 *   **Real-time Order Updates:** A built-in Server-Sent Events (SSE) endpoint (`/orders/{id}/updates`) provides efficient, real-time order status changes using standardized JSON Patch.
 *   **Structured, Extensible Metadata:** Go beyond simple key-value pairs.
 OCS provides a system for servers to link to official JSON Schemas that define the structure of their `metadata`.
 *   **Web3-Native Payments:** Includes a complete, protocol-compliant implementation for handling payments via the [x402 Protocol](https://github.com/coinbase/x402).
+*   **Global-Ready by Design:** Full internationalization support is built into the standard.
+Servers can advertise supported languages and regional formats, allowing clients to provide a fully localized experience, including right-to-left (RTL) language support and culturally correct currency formatting.
 *   **Formal Security Model:** Recommends and formalizes a `Bearer` token authentication scheme for all protected resources.

 <br />